Illustration of an individual holding a phone while on a call with a healthcare provider, and another healthcare provider standing nearby.

 Paramedics and Social Prescribing helps paramedic teams use social prescribing to connect clients with local, non-medical community services that improve health and well-being, ensuring people receive the right care and support, in the right place.

-This program will support up to 30 teams to systematize social prescribing within their service.
+This program supports up to 30 teams to systematize social prescribing within their service.
 Through this offering, participants from across the country can collaborate, share knowledge and explore approaches for integrating social prescribing into their service.

 "This program is a great opportunity for paramedicine in Canada to formalize and further solidify its role in addressing unmet social needs - paramedics already do this in their everyday practice, and this program will help us to share best practices and improve service delivery."